 Figure 2: The value of community vulnerability index to landslides per-village in Banyubiru Sub-District, Semarang Regency.
-Source: Result Research Data Analysis19
+Source: Result Research Data Analysis

-Figure 3: Map of level variation in landslide vulnerability in Banyubiru sub-District19
+Figure 3: Map of level variation in landslide vulnerability in Banyubiru sub-District

-(3) The community needs to construct a strong building foundation but with light building top, to reduce the risk of landslides;

-(4) Form a community organization in which purpose is safeguarding vulnerable people (the elderly, pregnant women, people with disabilities) of landslide hazards;

-(5) Create a diversity of community assets and resources in landslide-prone areas;

-(6) Mapping or visual information about the level of landslide threat is required as an input to the Government and the community to avoid development/construction from disasters;

-(7) Community, supported by the government, need to arrange new public facilities in landslide-prone areas;

-(8) Relocate houses prone to landslides to safer areas;

-(9) Establish observation posts in landslide-prone areas,
+Based on the results of the analysis of research data using AHP and scoring conducted on 65 respondents from the community, Government officials and community organizations, it is concluded that several efforts must be made by the community and Government to reduce vulnerability to landslides so that disaster risk can be minimized as much as possible.
+Such efforts are:

+- (1) The Government needs to make laws that regulate or limit the use of areas or lands having landslides potential; - (2) Do not build houses on steep slopes to avoid people from landslide disasters; - (3) The community needs to construct a strong building foundation but with light building top, to reduce the risk of landslides: - (4) Form a community organization in which purpose is safeguarding vulnerable people (the elderly, pregnant women, people with disabilities) of landslide hazards; - (5) Create a diversity of community assets and resources in landslide-prone areas; - (6) Mapping or visual information about the level of landslide threat is required as an input to the Government and the community to avoid development/construction from disasters; - (7) Community, supported by the government, need to arrange new public facilities in landslide-prone areas; - (8) Relocate houses prone to landslides to safer areas; - (9) Establish observation posts in landslide-prone areas,
-(10) Organize special officers/officals to manage landslide disaster taken from the village apparatus or youth organization;

-(11) Conduct evacuation and first aid training on landslide disaster for vulnerable community groups;

-(12) The community has already chosen and determined the location used as a shelter in the event of a disaster;

-(13) Create a landslide border or adjust the distance between houses (minimally 15 meters) with the edge of the everslided cliff or having landslide potential;

-(14) Train yourself and family members on things to do in the event of a landslide;

-(15) Set up a bag of disaster preparedness, containing necessities, such as food, drinking water, vital medicines box;

-(16) It is necessary to form an early warning team consisting of the local Government, communities, organizations and volunteers to anticipate landslide that may occur.
+- (10) Organize special officers/officals to manage landslide disaster taken from the village apparatus or youth organization; - (11) Conduct evacuation and first aid training on landslide disaster for vulnerable community groups; - (12) The community has already chosen and determined the location used as a shelter in the event of a disaster; - (13) Create a landslide border or adjust the distance between houses (minimally 15 meters) with the edge of the everslided cliff or having landslide potential; - (14) Train yourself and family members on things to do in the event of a landslide: - (15) Set up a bag of disaster preparedness, containing necessities, such as food, drinking water, vital medicines box: - (16) It is necessary to form an early warning team consisting of the local Government, communities, organizations and volunteers to anticipate landslide that may occur.

-Social, physical, economic and environmental conditions in an area are assessed to determine the level of community vulnerability to landslides.
-The differences in social, physical, economic and environmental conditions in an area will result in different vulnerability values.

-This will be different from conditions in rural areas where the population is sparse with inadequate facilities and the area is mostly agricultural land and mixed gardens.
+Social, physical, economic, and environmental conditions in an area are assessed to determine the level of community vulnerability to landslides.
+The differences in social, physical, economic, and environmental conditions in an area will result in different vulnerability values.
+This will be different from conditions in rural areas where the population is sparse with inadequate facilities, and the area is mostly agricultural land and mixed gardens.
 Such conditions if found in landslide-prone areas will result in different levels of vulnerability of the area to landslides.